ellerypan/QUORA-INSINCERE-QUESTION-CLASSIFICATION/README.md

 (Ensemble of embeddings is a feasible way for improvement: https://arxiv.org/pdf/1804.07983.pdf)
 - Concatenation

-(The shape is two times larger than others and the time used for training is much longer, but it's good for training diverse models)
+(There are 600 dimensions and correspondingly, the time used for training is much longer, but it's good for training diverse models)

 ### Models